 They can often do the job more effectively than a school employee or volunteer tasked with the project.
 It also allows the employee to get back to doing what they know best-teaching or directly helping students.

 Of course, there are those who disapprove of the for-profit nature of such a benevolent endeavor like childhood education.
-Some parents choose to donate to the schools by sending them a small check, knowing this way the school will keep 100% of the money instead of just half, the typical profit split between fundraiser and client.
+Some parents choose to donate to the schools by sending them a small check, knowing this way the school will keep 100% of the money instead of just half, the typical profit split between professional fundraiser and client.